Aquanty/rtd-hgs/docs/source/index.rst

      outlined in Appendix :ref:
    | .

-| For each element in the set of currently chosen zones a value for the
-  porosity will be interpolated from the raster file data.
+For each element in the set of currently chosen zones a value for the porosity will be interpolated from the raster file data.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Map porosity from raster

 --------------

-| **Read elemental porosity from file**
+Read elemental porosity from file
+'''''''''''''''''''''''''''''''''

+|

 | ``Scope .grok``